return42/sphkerneldoc/linux_src_doc/drivers/pinctrl/qcom/pinctrl-msm_c.rst

     *undescribed*

 regs
-    Base address for the TLMM register map.
+    Base addresses for the TLMM tiles.

 ..
 This file was automatic generated / don't edit.